-Torrey Pines Reserve has officially re-opened!
-Torrey Pines hiking trails offer endless views of the San Diego coast and cooler temperatures because of the ocean breeze.
+Torrey Pines Reserve is a beautiful place to hike just off the coast in San Diego.
+Torrey Pines hiking trails offer endless views of the ocean and cooler temperatures because of the ocean breeze.
 Out of the 8 well marked hiking trails my personal favorite is the Torrey Pines Beach Trail.
 Reason being- this hike takes you to the ocean!

 Here are the deets:

 - Trailhead: Google Maps Link to South Beach Parking Lot